JarrodSavard/open-weather-api-site/README.md

 -   **Axios**: A promise-based HTTP client for making API requests.

+-   **Jest**: A JavaScript testing framework for unit testing.

+-   **Cypress**: An end-to-end testing framework for testing web applications.

+-   **MSW (Mock Service Worker)**: A library for mocking server requests and responses in your tests.

 ## Installation

 To run this application on your local machine, follow these steps: